Fine motor skills are often the ones we take most for granted.

 They’ll focus on independence, but also on making practice fun by giving them a variety of activities to try.

-Because children tend to have less patience for activities that aren’t fun than adults, most pediatric occupational therapy approaches will look a lot like play time from your perspective.
+Because children tend to have less patience than adults for activities that aren’t fun, most pediatric occupational therapy approaches will look a lot like play time from your perspective.

 Play dough and silly putty can be a great tactile toy, and getting your child to twist it into certain shapes will help them develop their fine motor strength at the same time.